 She gets upset whenever I wear my favorite summer shorts in public.

-“Plaid is back,” I told her.
+“Plaid is back,” I tell her.

 I fear she is right.
 I bought these shorts for a dollar at the Salvation Army Store.
-I did it to shock her and horrify my children (mission accomplished) but I soon discovered how comfortable and practical they were.
+I did it to shock her and horrify my children (mission accomplished) but soon discovered how comfortable and practical they were.
 The fabric is soft as fleece and the pleats generously forgive my periodic binges into the forbidden realms of chips and beer.

 But before I bought them, I should have answered several troubling questions: